 Also, many of those under authority have allowed authority to shelter them from personal responsibility.
 It's easier for some for a parent/pastor to tell them what to do than for them to figure it out themselves.
 Many have turned a blind eye to government abuses because it was easier to play along than to stand up against it.

-Despite all that, Paul says important words in Romans 13 that make me still take authority seriously for myself: "Let every person be subject to the governing authorities.
-For there is no authority except from God, and those that exist have been instituted by God" (Rom.
-13:1, ESV).
+Despite all that, Paul says important words in Romans 13 that make me still take authority seriously for myself: "Let every person be subject to the governing authorities, for there is no authority except from God, and those that exist are appointed by God" (Rom.
+13:1).